gaehlerm/SoftwareEngineering/README.md

 ### Natural Language

-Serious software products are available in many different countries.
+Many software products are available in many different countries.
 They have to be available in many languages.
-But you don't want the translator to write his translations into your code, and the translator also doesn't want to deal with your code.
+But you don't want the translator to write his translations into your code, nor does the translator want to deal with your code.
 He wants to work with only the text visible to the user.
 He wants the text to be placed in a dedicated text file so that he knows exactly what to translate.
 There is no arguing with that.
 Thus, it is your job to extract all the human-readable text from your code.
 Upon start-up, your software reads this text file and assigns the various strings to the corresponding variables.
 Selecting a different language is as easy as selecting a different file.

 Ultimately, you are left with barely any strings at all.
 You replaced them with enums, proper logic, and a file containing human-readable text.
 Only when reading or writing a text file do you briefly have to deal with strings.
 Then you immediately convert it into data.
 In theory, at least.
 For small projects, it is not always worth the effort to convert all strings into objects or dedicated text files.